MatteoFalcioni/pattern_recognition/README.md

 If training is chosen, after training you will be asked if you want to save the new learnt parameters and therefore overwrite the pretrained models'              parameters in the [pretrained](pretrained) folder.
 If you are satisfied with the result (i.e. the values of the training loss and the validation loss) then you should save your model in order to use it again.

 If you want to plot the stored data, you must launch the file [plot.py](plot.py).
-This will plot not only the losses and the perplexity saved in [toplot](toplot) but also the comparison between the efficiency of the three models (stored in the [efficiency](efficiency) file), which is based on computing the hamming distance and the cosine similarity between the generated text, by measuring the accuracy of the prediction on the validation set and the elapsed time in the training process.
+This will plot not only the losses and the perplexity but also the comparison between the efficiency of the three models (stored in the [efficiency](efficiency) file), which is based on computing the hamming distance and the cosine similarity between the generated text, by measuring the accuracy of the prediction on the validation set and the elapsed time in the training process.

 ## Project Structure
 This is how the project has been divided into blocks: